 - PHC-32-2014: Advancing bioinformatics to meet biomedical and clinical needs.

 - Provision of the final EU grant agreement is a condition of funding.

 - Holding an NHMRC – EU Collaborative Research Grant does not affect a CI’s ability to hold other NHMRC Grants.

-The specific calls NHMRC intends to support through the 2015 round are:
+The specific 2015 EU topics NHMRC intends to support through the 2015 NHMRC – EU round for funding in 2016 are:

 - PHC-03-2015: Understanding common mechanisms of diseases and their relevance in co-morbidities

 - PHC-09-2015: Vaccine development for poverty-related and neglected infectious diseases: HIV/AIDS

 - PHC-16-2015: Tools and technologies for advanced therapies